etale-cohomology/miawm/readme.md

     4) IF  there doesn't exist  a viewable window K (in the window stack) satisfying idx[K] > @idx (ie. the upper-viewable chain at @idx is empty)  AND  there doesn't exist a viewable window K (in the window stack) satisfying idx[K] < @idx (ie. the lower-viewable chain at @idx is empty),  THEN
          W is the VOID window

-# x11 modifiers

-`X` allows you to control which physical keys are considered **modifier keys**.
-Like keycode-to-keysym remapping, this can be done by an app run from the user’s startup script (eg. `xmodmap`).
-**Modifier keys** generate `KeyPress` and `KeyRelease` events like other keys, but they are the only keys reported in the `state` member of every key, button, motion, or border-crossing event.
-The `state` member is a mask that indicates which logical **modifiers** were pressed when the event occurred.
-Each bit in `state` is represented by a constant such as `ControlMask`.
-`state` is used by XLookupString() to generate the correct `keysym` from a key event.
-Note that the `state` member of events other than key, button, motion, and border-crossing events does not have the meaning described here.

-- The Xlib Programming Manual

 # good bitmap fonts

 ```